jupegarnica/garn-validator/README.md

 mustBe(schema)(obj); // returns obj
 ```

 > **Only the keys in the schema will be checked.
-Any key not present in the schema won't be checked**
+Any key not present in the schema won't be checked  (under consideration to be changed)**

 ```js
 mustBe({})({ a: 1 }); // returns { a: 1 } , a is not in the schema